xGinko/SnowballFight/README.md

 - levitation when a snowball hits a player or an entity
 - slowness when a snowball hits a player or an entity
 - snowball launch cooldown for players, entities and blocks
+- ability to make snowballs never consume for players
+- drop configurable items from a player's armor slot when hit by a snowball
 - Configurable colors, so you can use it with your servers color theme if you want

 All features offer lots of customizable options so you can configure each feature according to your preferences!